 Think of a support agent who loves helping people but has an abusive manager, or a highly skilled developer who loves his team but is bored by his project.
 They’re trying to balance the “joy of work” (happiness with what they do) with the “joy of working” (happiness with the conditions in which they work).
 Research has consistently shown that stress and unhappiness has serious impacts on physical and mental wellbeing, as well as on productivity.
 Beyond the research, there have been plenty of magazine articles, blogs, talks, and books on this topic, yet we find many organizations clinging to reductive management models that simplify human beings to cogs in a machine.

 Happily, the tide is changing!
-While people-centric management isn’t yet widespread, ITIL 4 has chosen to reflect many of its principles as part of the best practice guidance because they are too important to ignore any more.
+While people-centric management and employee experience isn’t yet widespread, ITIL 4 has chosen to reflect many of its principles as part of the best practice guidance because they are too important to ignore any more.

 At its core, ITIL 4 has placed a heavy emphasis on culture via the Guiding Principles, which were first introduced in ITIL 4 Foundation.
 Adopting principles such as “collaborate and promote visibility”, “focus on value”, and “think and work holistically” can help organizations break down communication barriers and silos, and foster collaboration based on a mutual sense of respect.